The School is proud to announce that we have been again achieved the Wellbeing Award for Schools.

-After proudly holding the Wellbeing Award for Schools for three years, we are currently undertaking the reassessment evaluation process.
-Parents, staff and pupils have been giving us feedback, which is allowing us to evaluate our current position and set out a new plan for the next three years.
+Thank you to parents, staff and pupils for giving us feedback, which is allowed us to evaluate our position ahead of the assessment and set out a new plan for the next three years.

 Since the end of the pandemic the importance and understanding of wellbeing has become prominent on the national agenda and our work at the school has reflected this.
 We continue to strive to support not just the pupils and staff, but their families as well, in fact our whole community.
 The thoroughness of the award assists us in doing this by challenging us think deeper about what is required.
 This guides us to even better sustainable practice, all key reasons why we think it is worthwhile reapplying.